Supergene: Origin

 This process might involve suppression of crossing-over, translocation of chromosome fragments and possibly occasional cistron duplication.
 That crossing-over can be suppressed by selection has been known for many years; Detlefsen and Roberts were able to reduce recombination between the loci for white eyes (w) and miniature wings (m) in Drosophila melanogaster from the normal 36% to 6% in one line and 0.6% in another.

 Debate has tended to centre round the question, could the component genes in a super-gene have started off on separate chromosomes, with subsequent reorganization, or is it necessary for them to start on the same chromosome?
 Many scientists today believe the latter, because some linkage disequilibrium is initially needed to select for tighter linkage, and linkage disequilibrium requires both the previous existence of polymorphisms via some other process, like natural selection, favouring gene combinations.
 If genes are weakly linked, it is probable that the rarer advantageous haplotype dies out, leading to the loss of polymorphism at the other locus.

 Most people, following J.R.G.
 Turner, therefore argue that supergenes arose in situ due to selection for correlated and epistatic traits, which just happened to have been possible to select via the existence of suitable loci closely linked to the original variant.
 Turner calls this a "sieve" explanation, and the Turner explanation might be called the "Turner sieve" hypothesis.
 Maynard Smith agreed with this view in his authoritative textbook.
 Nevertheless, the question is not definitively settled.
 The problem is connected to an even larger question, the evolution of evolvability.

 Genomic structure

-Genomic rearrangements such as inversions can suppress recombination.
+Genomic rearrangements can suppress recombination.
+While chromosomal inversions are the most commonly studied rearrangements in this context, complex rearrangements (i.e., nested inversions, inverted translocations, etc.) can create similar conditions and are an active field of study.

 Suppressed recombination leads to accumulation of repetitive elements (including to degenerative expansion) in early supergene evolution [Ref Papaya, Fire ant], and to changes in gene expression [ref Fire ant, anther smut].